Orange-OpenSource/Orange-Boosted-Bootstrap/docs/components/navbar.md

 Here's an example of all the sub-components included in a responsive light-themed navbar that automatically collapses at the `md` (medium) breakpoint.

+[comment]: # Boosted mod

+{% callout warning %}
+#### Accessibility

+In addition to the `.active` class, you must use `aria-current="page"` state to represent the current location within the navbar.
+This is to ensure a better accessibility to assistive technologies (as screenreaders , screen magnifiers...) that can support it by warning the user of the current element position and type, here it's the current page.
+{% endcallout %}

+[comment]: # End mod

 {% example html %}
 <nav class="navbar navbar-toggleable-md navbar-light bg-faded">
   <button class="navbar-toggler navbar-toggler-right" type="button" data-toggle="collapse" data-target="#navbarSupportedContent" aria-controls="navbarSupportedContent" aria-expanded="false" aria-label="Toggle navigation">